Group Study Rooms

 Graduate Student Study Room (R134)

 This room is designed for graduate students to use.
 This is not a reservable space, but is restricted to only graduate students.
-To enter, tap your MUID on the card reader near the door.
+To enter, tap your MU ID card on the reader near the door.
 If your ID doesn't work, please see the Library Services Desk.

 Open Study Areas